-Introduction.
+Introduction

 What is higher education?

-What are the benefits of higher educatio
+What are the benefits of higher education?

-I ransferable skills.....
+Transferable skills

-Health, wellbeing and resilienc
+Health, wellbeing and resilience

-Social benefits

-Supporting your child to make informed
+Supporting your child to make informed decisions

-The journey to higher education.
+The journey to higher education

-Funding higher education and paying it b
+Funding higher education and paying it back

-Tuition fee loans and maintenance loans.
 How much can students borrow?

 Who can apply?

-Apply for a loan.
+Apply for a loan

 How and when does it get paid back?

-How much are monthly repayments?.....
+How much are monthly repayments?
+[10

-Your child's options - things to think abo
+Your child's options - things to think about

+Choosing GCSEs

-Choosing GCSEs.....
-Choosing level 3 options (e.g. A-levels Sixth form or college?.....
+Choosing level 3 options (e.g. A-levels)

+Sixth form or college?

-Choosing a course, and university or colle
+Choosing a course, and university or college

-What to look for in a course......
-Where to study.....
-Open days.....
+Open days

-UCAS and the application process.
+UCAS and the application process

-Key dates.....
-Personal statements.....
-Results day.....
-Clearing and adjustment.......
+Clearing and adjustment

 Support for students in higher education

+Academic support

+Students' union

+Library services

-Academic support.....
-Students' union....
-Library services....
-Employability and careers services Disabled Students' Allowance (DSA)....
-Financial support....
-Counselling...
+Employability and careers services

-Glossary

-[3]

-on?

-ν π ε

-L+J []]

-L-J [5]

-decisions

-[7]

-ack [8]

-[9]

-[9]

-10]

-out[117

-[

-117

-[12]

-ege[

--9e[נכי 131

-141

-147

-l[19] 10]

-[

-19] 10]

-19]

-20
+Disabled Students' Allowance (DSA)

+Financial support

+Counselling [19]

+Al second